Shanmukh459/TravelJournal/README.md

 # Travel Journal

-## This is a assignment project as part of my Front-end (React) learning in Scrimba ((https://scrimba.com/learn/frontend)
+## This is a assignment project as part of my Front-end (React) learning in Scrimba.

 1. This a static web page which is built using React, JavaScript, HTML and CSS.